KhiopsML/khiops-doc/docs/setup/quickstart.md

 - `tables` describing all tables,
 - `relations` specifying the links between tables.

-`main table` is itself a dictionary, composed of one record per table.
+`tables` is itself a dictionary, composed of one record per table.
 For each record, the *key* corresponds to the table name and the *value* is a tuple associating a Pandas Dataframe and a list of keys (first the main key, then the secondary keys).
 And `relations` is a list of tuples, which indicate the links between tables.

 ### 🚀 Just fit it ... as usual